rainerpm/CSAssignmentChecker/README.md

   * **@Runner.java**  [submitted by students] Code that the student wrote that uses the class(es) they wrote.
 The output is compared to the  **gold.txt** output file provided by the teacher.
 The @Runner.java program can optionally prompt the user for input.
 To provide this user input to **CSAC**, the teacher provides one or more runnerUserInput&.txt files (& is a unique identifier, usually 1,2,3, ...).
 The @Runner.java program will be run once for each user input file.
   * **@Tester.java**  [provided by teacher] Code provided by the teacher that tests the program submitted by the student.
 The output is compared to the  **gold.txt** output file provided by the teacher.

+### Scoreboard
+Student results for each assignment group are stored in two scoreboard files (one using the student's name, the other using the student's secret code for anonymity).
+Sharing the link to the scoreboard file allows students to see their results.
+Sometimes I use Notepad++ to project the live scoreboard (see https://www.raymond.cc/blog/monitor-log-or-text-file-changes-in-real-time-with-notepad/ on how to make Notepad++ display live results).

 ### Program (and Demo) Setup
 * unzip demo.zip to a folder on your hard drive (e.g. C:/YourPathToDemoDir/demo)
 * in **customize.py**